The Train (1964 film): Production

+The film includes sequences involving long tracking shots and wide-angle lenses with deep focus photography.
+Noteworthy tracking shots include Labiche attempting to flag down a train and jumping onto the moving locomotive, a long dolly shot of von Waldheim traveling through a classification yard at high speed in a motorcycle sidecar, and Labiche rolling down a mountain and across a road, finally staggering down to a railroad track.

 Frankenheimer remarked on the DVD commentary, "Incidentally, I think this was the last big action picture ever made in black and white, and I am personally so grateful that it was filmed in black and white.
 I think the black and white adds tremendously to the movie."
 Throughout the film, Frankenheimer often juxtaposed the value of art with the value of human life.
-A brief montage ends the film, intercutting the crates full of paintings with the dead bodies of the French hostages, before a final shot shows Labiche walking away down the road.
+A brief montage ends the film, intercutting the crates full of paintings with the dead bodies of the French hostages before a final shot shows Labiche walking away down the road.

 Locations

-Filming took place in several locations, including: Acquigny (Calvados; Saint-Ouen, Seine-Saint-Denis; and Vaires, Seine-et-Marne.
+Filming took place in several locations, including: Acquigny, Calvados; Saint-Ouen, Seine-Saint-Denis; and Vaires, Seine-et-Marne.
 The shots span from Paris to Metz.
-Much of the film is centred in the fictional town called "Rive-Reine".
+Much of the film is centered in the fictional town of "Rive-Reine".